Ritual Health Specialty Tea

 Lincang Tribute Shou PuerH Tea

-The old stuff.
+COMING SOON!
+This is the old stuff.
 The really good stuff.

-We labeled it with the turtle because in Chinese cosmology, it holds a sacred significance.
+We labeled it with the turtle because in Chinese cosmology, this symbol holds sacred significance.
 According to legend, Emperor Fuxi gained the wisdom of the eight trigrams when a divine turtle bearing these symbols emerged from the depths of the river.
+These trigrams form the basis of the Zhou Yi, which depicts patterns of change in all phenomena.
+The turtle therefore symbolizes a timeless completion, embodying all questions and answers.

 Song: Spring 2024 Sheng